-Verbals lessons: more than worksheets, engaging verbals practice.
+Verbals lessons: more than verbal worksheets, actual engaging verbals practice.
+Teaching verbals can be a fun part of meeting language standards.

 Verbals, those tricky little words that look like verbs but aren’t verbs.
 Yes, the participle, gerund, and infinitive must be taught so that students can use them in their writing for extra spice and punctuate them correctly.